What to Do In Boston - for Free!

 Most concerts take place in Jordan Hall - incredible acoustics!

 • King's Chapel (corner of Tremont and School Streets, Historic Downtown on the Freedom Trail) - Tuesday Recitals feature musicians of every genre you can imagine, sometimes playing King's Chapel's own world-famous organ.
-Performances begin at about 12:15 (be there at 12 for seating) and last 35-45 minutes. $3 donation, which goes to the musicians.
+Performances begin at about 12:15 (be there at 12 for seating) and last 35-45 minutes.
+If you're in the area on Tuesday around noon, these concerts are ALWAYS worth attending!
+Small (a few dollars) donation requested, which goes to the musicians.
 More information

 • Church of St. John Evangelist (35 Bowdoin Street, Beacon Hill) - Free classical concerts each Wednesday, 5:30pm, 30-45 minutes. www.stjev.org

 With so many music colleges in Boston, we have lots of musicians looking for venues.
-Look for wonderful impromptu perfermances by talented musicians in the Public Garden, Christopher Columbus Park, other spots near the Boston Harbor waterfront, Downtown Crossing, and even popular subway stations such as Harvard Square.
+Look for talented musicians performing in the Public Garden, Christopher Columbus Park, other spots near the Boston Harbor waterfront, Downtown Crossing, and even popular subway stations such as Harvard Square.

 While these performances are free, you'll usually see a hat or instrument case with a few dollars in it.
 If you enjoy the music, contribute a dollar or two.